PIT Safe Travels Program

 - Alternate Security Checkpoint – The alternate security checkpoint will be open limited hours (Sundays, Mondays, Thursdays, Fridays and Saturdays between the hours of 4:30 a.m. – 6:30 a.m.)
 Please note: these hours are subject to change.
 Additionally, an outdoor monitor showing TSA wait times has been installed just outside the entrance of the Alternate Security Checkpoint.

-- Global Entry Enrollment – The CBP Global Entry enrollment office, located on the third floor of PIT’s Landside Terminal, will reopen for in-person interviews beginning on July 7.
+- Global Entry Enrollment -The CBP Global Entry enrollment office, located on the third floor of PIT’s Landside Terminal, will remain closed until at least Sept.
+8, 2020.
 Read here for more information on Global Entry.

 - Train, Walkways Reactivated – The second train between the Landside and Airside Terminal, as well as moving walkways to the long-term parking lot, have been reactivated for passenger convenience.